Most often you have found gray Portland cement used for bricklaying.

 This version is white because magnesium and iron have been added when the cement was created.

-And yes, you can paint with it if you do not want to add paint over the top.
+Yes, you can paint with white cement paint, if you do not want to add any primer or paint over the top.

-Many people apply white Portland cement to surfaces before they start painting.
+Many people also like to apply white Portland cement to surfaces before they start painting.

-This type of cement is preferable thanks to the pleasing look of the finish.
-You’ll often find gray Portland cement used for bricklaying.
+This type of cement is preferable simply because of the pleasing look of the finish you get.

 Why Choose White Portland Cement?